-The Geneva Centre for the Democratic Control of Armed Forces (DCAF) is an international foundation whose mission is to assist the international community in pursuing good governance and reform of the security sector.
+DCAF, the Geneva Centre for Security Sector Governance, is an international foundation whose mission is to assist the international community in pursuing good governance and reform of the security sector.
 The Centre develops and promotes norms and standards, conducts tailored policy research, identifies good practices and recommendations to promote democratic security sector governance, and provides in-country advisory support and practical assistance programmes.